liuhw01/HoGS/README.md

   Space-separated iterations at which the training script computes L1 and PSNR over test set, ```7000 30000``` by default.
   #### --save_iterations
   Space-separated iterations at which the training script saves the Gaussian model, ```7000 30000 <iterations>``` by default.
-  #### --checkpoint_iterations
-  Space-separated iterations at which to store a checkpoint for continuing later, saved in the model directory.
-  #### --start_checkpoint
-  Path to a saved checkpoint to continue training from.
   #### --quiet
   Flag to omit any text written to standard out pipe.
   #### --feature_lr